vvgomes/bravent-todo/README.md

 ]
 ```

 The `/command` end-point accepts **commands** designated by their `type` property.
-(This approach is better described in [this blog post](http://vvgomes.com/cqrs-and-rest/).)
-As a result of successful command request, new events are responded to the client.
-As the sample responses above shows, there are two types of **domain events** in the app: `addTask` and `toggleTask`.
+(This is a variation of the approach described in [this blog post](http://vvgomes.com/cqrs-and-rest/).)
+As a result of a successful command request, new events are responded to the client.
+As the samples above show, there are two types of **domain events** in the app: `addTask` and `toggleTask`.
 Those event are used to reconstruct the **current state** of the app (the task list).

 ## License

-Use this code as you please.
+Feel free to use this code as you please.